top of page

 who use, live in, or around, them?

-Interrogating these questions in the context of Kenya, I open theoretical avenues to understand infrastructure as not only a social, cultural and political relation (for instance, “emergent international development regime”, “global networks of value”, "state territoriality" that the literature discusses), but also profoundly as a relation of self, implicated in biopolitics and necropolitics of the state and capital.
+Exploring these questions in the context of Kenya, I open theoretical avenues to understand infrastructure as not only a social, cultural and political relation (for instance, “emergent international development regime”, “global networks of value”, "state territoriality" that the literature discusses), but also profoundly as a relation of self, implicated in biopolitics and necropolitics of the state and capital.

 bottom of page